Types of Worms and Parasites that Live in Humans

 Roundworms have hollow bodies and openings at either end and generally grow between 2-5 inches long.
 Roundworms are very commonly found in pets and animals such as dogs and cats and can be easily passed on to humans.
 Roundworms live in salt water, fresh water and the soil.

-Eating contaminated foods or getting worms from contaminated pets is the most usual way to get roundworms.
-Hookworms and pinworms are some of the most common roundworms that are found in humans.
+Eating contaminated foods or getting worms from contaminated pets is the most usual way to get roundworms (a category of worms).
+Hookworms and pinworms are often the most common types of roundworms found in humans.

 Signs of Infection from Parasites